lim-yoona/ymdb/README.md

 # tinyKVStore
 tinyKVStore is a simple KV storage system that supports storing KV pairs of string types.
-It maintains a skiplist in memory to speed up key retrieval and stores values in WAL files on disk.
+It maintains a skiplist in memory to speed up key retrieval and stores values in WAL files on disk. tinyKVStore also supports crash consistency.

 ## Config
 Before using, you need to modify some config items in `./config/ymDB.yaml`.